Bath Travel Guide

 Theatre Royal, Bath

-• Queen Square: Queen Square is one of the squares in Bath where one can see Georgian houses and town planning by the architect John Wood the Elder who lived in a house here himself.
+Queen Square is one of the squares in Bath where you can see Georgian houses and town planning by the architect John Wood the Elder, who himself lived in a house here.
+In the middle of Queen Square’s green area you can see an obelisk.
+It was erected in 1738 as a monument to Prince Frederick Louis of Wales.

 Parade Gardens, Bath

-• Parade Gardens: Parade Gardens, also called Bath City Park, is a lovely green oasis along the River Avon in the center of Bath.
-From here you can enjoy excellent views of Pulteney Bridge and Bath Abbey, among others.
+Parade Gardens, also called Bath City Park, is a lovely green oasis along the River Avon in the center of Bath.
+From here you can enjoy an excellent and atmospheric view of, among others, Pulteney Bridge and Bath Abbey.

-• Victoria Art Gallery: Victoria Art Gallery is an art museum where you can see works by British oil painters from the 17th century to the present day.
-Here are works by Gainsborough, Sickert and many others.
+Victoria Art Gallery is an art museum where you can see works by British oil painters from the 17th century to the present day.
+Here are works by, for example, Gainsborough and Sickert, and you can also experience pictures from Bath over the centuries.
+There are also various art objects in the gallery’s fine exhibition.

 Guildhall, Bath

-• Museum of Bath Architecture: At this museum you can experience the exciting history behind the transformation of the city of Bath from having been an ordinary provincial city to being an architectural gem and a world-famous spa.
+The Museum of Bath Architecture is a museum that depicts the exciting story behind the transformation of the city of Bath from an ordinary provincial town to an architectural gem and a world-famous spa resort.

 Sally Lunn's House, Bath

-• Holburne Musem of Art: At the end of the beautifully developed Great Pulteney Street you can visit the Holburne Museum of Art.
-It is located in the 18th-century Sydney Hotel.
+At the end of the beautifully landscaped Great Pulteney Street is the Holburne Museum of Art.
+It is set in the 18th-century Sydney Hotel, located by the green area of Sydney Gardens.

 Royal Crescent, Bath

-• Royal Crescent: Royal Crescent is a building consisting of 30 identical houses built in a circular section, as seen in several places in England.
-The houses were constructed in the years 1767-1774, and they are considered one of the most distinguished Georgian buildings in the country.
+Royal Crescent is a row of buildings consisting of 30 identical houses that were built in a circular section.
+This type is seen in several places in England.
+The houses were built in the years 1767-1774, and they are considered one of the finest Georgian buildings in the country.
+It is also some of the most beautiful Palladian architecture in Bath.

 Similar to Bath Travel Guide